cristian-gonnzalez/rapid_ws/README.md

 - GET /concert/range

-    Gets the list of concerts by range.
+    Get the list of concerts by the range given.

-    You can send combinatios of input fields o none depends on the search.
+    You can combine the fields in the input to get an specific list.

         GET /concert/range
         Host: localhost:8080